Continuous refactoring vs software rewrite

 Larger iterations, such as a major upgrade of the framework you’re using or overhauling the UI, are things that should get planned in the software project.
 These are iterations that typically take more then a day (or even weeks, months) to implement.
 Given reasonable product management and customers, these should be rather easy to argument as to why they should get planned since they provide a clear benefit in terms of security, performance, user experience, stability, …

-When to do a full rewrite
+When to start from scratch and do a full software rewrite

-“This legacy user interface is a useability hell and only works on Windows, this is costing us money.”
+“This legacy user interface is a usability hell and only works on Windows, this is costing us money.”
 “This legacy component doesn’t integrate well with our current stack, it’s a constant struggle.”
 “We are writing everything ourselves, while this other software ecosystem has all these libraries available.”
 “We’ve really underestimated the issues with this approach, let’s revise now before we sink in more time”

 While you certainly don’t want a full rewrite of your software product every year, there’s a time when the current version of your software system has reached its end-of-life.
 While it’s still an important part of your organization, it’s costing more and more to maintain it and add new features.
 Users of the software are also feeling the negative impact in their day-to-day work.
 This means it’s probably time for a full rewrite.
 In general, this also means a new technology stack to make optimal use of this fresh start.

 There might also be a time where your team has started a new project on a certain software stack, but it isn’t working out as expected.
 Instead of spending even more time into this stack, it might be better to start from scratch and apply what you’ve learned from the first try.
 This can sometimes mean throwing out months of work, but it is to the benefit of the product, team and customers.
 Certainly in projects with a tight budget or delivery date it’s important to shift quickly.